On the affine Springer fibers inside the invariant center of the small quantum group

 \subsection{The parabolic Hitchin fibration}

 First, we want to construct a particular compactification of the singular curve given by $x^n + y^n = 0 \subset \C^2$, inside a Hirzebruch surface.
-Most importantly, this compactification will be irreducible, i.e. a spectral curve for the anisotropic locus of the Hitchin fibration, and have only an isolated singular point which is an ordinary $n$-uple point.
+Most importantly, this compactification will be irreducible and have only an isolated singular point which is an ordinary $n$-uple point.

 Let $\Sigma_r = \mathbb P(\mathcal O_{\mathbb P^1}(r) \oplus \mathcal O_{\mathbb P^1})$ be the $r$-th Hirzebruch surface.
 The Picard group of $\Sigma_r$ is generated by the zero section $E_r$ and the class of a fiber $F$, with intersection form determined by $F^2 = 0, E_r^2=-r$ and $E_rF=1$.